 6. Can Ease Insomnia

-Likewise, such calming effects of the plant on the nervous system can also help against insomnia.
+Studies suggest that the Jasmine plant can help attain mental peace, and such calming effects of the plant on the nervous system can also help against insomnia.

-7. Jasmine Tea as Probiotic
+7. Jasmine Tea as a Prebiotic

-A happy GUT means good health!
 Tea also supports your body’s natural anti-inflammatory response across your entire body, including your stomach.

 Some studies also suggest that Jasmine can aid in maintaining a healthy gut by promoting high amounts of natural cellular antioxidants.